msalemor/sk-dev-training/README.md

 }"
 ```

 ### So where is the complexity then?
-It is the everything else.
+It is everything else.

 - For example:
-  - As a foundational model that can solve many problems, applying it this concept is complex in itself.
+  - As a foundational model that can solve many problems, applying this concept is complex in itself.
   - Making resilient applications that can handle disconnections and throttling
   - Developing complex orchestrations
   - Preparing the prompts and applying prompt engineering (Grounding)
   - Saving and recalling text from embeddings, for example in the RAG pattern
   - Processing the completions

-**Semantic Kernel can help with the everything else.**
+**Semantic Kernel can help with everything else.**

 ## What is Semantic Kernel?